Authorities: Officers shoot, kill man walking on interstate

 Officers tried for about a half-hour to de-escalate the situation but nine officers from three agencies fired at the man when he quickly pulled an unknown “silver, shiny cylindrical object” from his right pocket, Aaron said.
 He said he did not know what the object was but said it was not a firearm.

+A video recording of the encounter obtained by WKRN-TV showed officers surrounding the man, who has his back to the berm between the northbound and southbound lanes.
+The footage shows officers opening fire after he removes his right hand from his pocket.
+Bursts of gunfire can be heard.

-The man was hit multiple times and died at a hospital, Aaron said.
+The man was hit multiple times and died, Aaron said.
 No officers were injured.

-Interstate 65 in Nashville was closed in both directions for a time during the encounter and afterward as the Tennessee Bureau of Investigation and other agencies remained on the scene, authorities said.
+Interstate 65 in Nashville was closed in both directions for a time during the encounter and afterward as agencies remained on the scene including the Tennessee Bureau of Investigation, or TBI, authorities said.
 Two southbound lanes later became the first to reopen.

-The Tennessean reported that a Tennessee Highway Patrol trooper made early contact with the man.
-Aaron said the trooper was trying to get the man off the highway.
+The TBI identified the man as Landon Eastep, 37, in a statement late Thursday.
+No hometown was given.

+The agency said a Tennessee Highway Patrol trooper first spotted Eastep about 2 p.m. on the northbound shoulder of the interstate at mile marker 76 and soon an off-duty officer from another jurisdiction, then others, arrived.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.